 When minimum levels of liability insurance are required by the state, they are formulated with specific amounts for bodily injuries per person, bodily injuries per accident and property damage.

 In Missouri, for example, the minimum levels of liability insurance that every driver must carry are represented like this: 25/50/10.

 A driver in possession of this level of coverage will be protected against $25,000 in bodily injuries per person, $50,000 in bodily damage per accident, and $10,000 in property damage.
 The driver may be personally responsible for any damages that exceed those amounts.

 Determining what liability options you really need involves finding the balance between too little insurance and too much insurance.
 An industry standard is 300/300/100; however, even this is not the right amount for everyone.

 You will need to figure out how much insurance you need to adequately protect yourself while not paying for coverage you will probably never use.

 Free Car Insurance Comparison

 You May Really Need Collision and Comprehensive Insurance

 If you owe the bank any money on your vehicle, you need collision and comprehensive insurance.
 These forms of insurance protect the vehicle (and thus the bank’s investment) in the event of accidents or destruction caused by forces of nature.

 Collision insurance gets its name from the fact that it covers damages to a car received in a collision with another car or object.
-Comprehensive insurance covers non-collision situations resulting from weather, fire or theft.
+Comprehensive insurance covers non-collision situations resulting from: